Instant View: Google's core Web biz strong; Microsoft succumbs to first loss

 MARK MOERDLER, SENIOR ANALYST, SANFORD C. BERNSTEIN

-"There were two parts that were expected but may or may not have been modeled in.
-The write-down on the online division and the deferral due to Windows 8.
-I am not sure how much has been modeled in.
+"There were two parts that were expected but may or may not have been modelled in.
+The writedown on the online division and the deferral due to Windows 8.
+I am not sure how much has been modelled in.

 "Apart from that it was a good quarter.
 PC sales could have been much worse.
 Usually people hold off buying new PCs when there is a new software coming out.